-Custer State Park in the Black Hills encompasses 71,000 acres of spectacular terrain and an abundance of wildlife.
+In the Black Hills of South Dakota, with 71,000 acres of spectacular terrain and an abundance of wildlife.
 Within the park, you'll discover a world of adventure!

 More than 3.3 million acres of desert scenery, wildlife, undisturbed wilderness and history.
 Home to the lowest point in the western hemisphere, Badwater at 282 feet below sea level, and bounded to the west by 11,049 foot Telescope Peak.